What is Azure Network Watcher?

 View diagnostic logs for network resources

 You can enable diagnostic logging for Azure networking resources such as network security groups, public IP addresses, load balancers, virtual network gateways, and application gateways.
 The Diagnostic logs capability provides a single interface to enable and disable network resource diagnostic logs for any existing network resource that generates a diagnostic log.
 You can view diagnostic logs using tools such as Microsoft Power BI and Azure Monitor logs.
-To learn more about analyzing Azure network diagnostic logs, see Azure network solutions in Azure Monitor logs.
+To learn more about analyzing Azure network diagnostic logs, see the Azure network solutions in Azure Monitor logs.

 Network Watcher automatic enablement